microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/industrydata-industrydataconnector.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents an abstract type that provides the resources to establish a connection with a data source.
+Represents a base type for connectors that provides the resources to establish a connection with a data source.
+This is an abstract type.

 Base type of [fileDataConnector](../resources/industrydata-filedataconnector.md) and [oneRosterApiDataConnector](../resources/industrydata-onerosterapidataconnector.md).